venky-Gondu/DataAnalysisAgent/Readme.md

 ## **🔄 System Flow**

 **Flow:**
-User enters question in Streamlit → FastAPI `/ask` endpoint → Gemini LLM generates SQL query → SQL query is executed on SQLite DB → Results are fetched (rows + columns) → LLM formats the results into a user-friendly answer → Visualization type is chosen → Plot is generated (Matplotlib) → Response with JSON + Base64 image → Streamlit displays table + chart.
+**Flow:**

+    1.  **User Interaction:** User enters a natural language question in the Streamlit frontend.
+    2.  **API Call:** The question is sent to the FastAPI `/ask` endpoint.
+    3.  **SQL Generation:** The Gemini LLM (via FastAPI) generates an appropriate SQL query based on the user's question.
+    4.  **Database Execution:** The generated SQL query is executed on the SQLite database.
+    5.  **Result Fetching:** Raw results (rows and column headers) are fetched from the database.
+    6.  **Answer Formatting:** The LLM formats these raw results into a user-friendly, descriptive answer.
+    7.  **Visualization Choice:** A suitable visualization type (e.g., bar, line, pie, scatter) is chosen based on the query and data.
+    8.  **Plot Generation:** A plot is generated using Matplotlib based on the query results and chosen visualization type.
+    9.  **Response Assembly:** The FastAPI backend prepares a response containing the JSON data, the formatted answer, and the generated plot as a Base64-encoded image.
+    10. **Frontend Display:** The Streamlit frontend receives the response and displays both the tabular data/formatted answer and the generated chart to the user.

 ## **📌 Example Usage**